aptible/www.aptible.com/source/legal/trademark.md

 **Spacing.** The Logo must appear by itself, with reasonable spacing (at least the height of the Logo) between each side of the Logo and other graphic or textual elements.

-**Size.** The Logo, as shown in Section 2 of these Trademark Guidelines, indicates the minimum size at which you may display it to ensure that the type and trademark notations are legible.
+**Size.** The Logo, as shown in Section 2 of this Policy, indicates the minimum size at which you may display it to ensure that the type and trademark notations are legible.
 The minimum size for the Logo shall be: Inches: 2.08" x 0.52" Pixels: 150×40, or Millimeters: 53×14.

 **Alt/Title Attribute.** The Alternative Text (alt/title attribute of the image tag) should either be set to the following text or be left blank: "Powered by Aptible".